Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ## Outside libraries

-- Google font: I used the Google font library for the font family on the website.
+- Font Awesome - I used font awesome for some of my icons.

 ## Flask modules